DarianJChairez/cloud-projects/terraform-cloud-projects/azure/README.md

 ## Overview

-This folder contains hands-on Terraform labs focused on deploying infrastructure in Microsoft Azure.
-Each lab demonstrates Infrastructure as Code (IaC) principles, CLI fluency, and modular `.tf` file design aligned with AZ-104 and Terraform Associate certifications.
+This folder contains Terraform-based infrastructure labs focused on deploying resources in Microsoft Azure.
+Each lab demonstrates practical Infrastructure as Code (IaC) workflows using the AzureRM provider and Terraform CLI.
+These projects are designed to reinforce certification knowledge, showcase automation skills, and build reusable templates for real-world cloud environments.

 ## Labs Included

-- **Resource Group Lab**
+- **Resource Group + Storage Account Lab**
-  Deploys an Azure Resource Group using Terraform CLI and modular configuration files.
-Reinforces provider setup, variable abstraction, and CLI-based provisioning.
+  Provisions an Azure Resource Group and a Standard LRS Storage Account using modular `.tf` files and CLI-based deployment.

-## Purpose

-These labs are designed to:
-- Reinforce certification knowledge through real-world deployment
-- Showcase Terraform automation in Azure environments
-- Build reusable templates for scalable cloud infrastructure

-## Skills Reinforced

-- AzureRM provider configuration
-- Terraform CLI workflows
-- Modular `.tf` file structure
-- Cloud resource provisioning via code
-- Git-based version control and documentation
+---

+Each lab is scoped for clarity, cost-awareness, and hands-on alignment with AZ-104 and Terraform Associate certifications.